Code-Institute-Submissions/MILESTONE_PROJECT_1-8/README.md

 * My mentor, Can Sucullu for his continuous feedback, support and encouragement.

-* Tutor support at Code Institute for all their efforts, helpfulness, and friendliness especially cormac_ci.
+* Tutor support at Code Institute for all their help and friendliness, especially cormac_ci.

 * Slack for all the helpful hints and tips